Faizangamer69/Northborn-site/README.md

 ## 🚀 Overview

 This project is a full-stack web application designed for the symphonic melodic death metal band Northborn.
-It demonstrates modern web development practices, containerization, and deployment strategies suitable for professional music industry websites.
+It demonstrates modern web development practices, containerization, and deployment strategies.

 ## 🛠️ Tech Stack